HiagoAC/cooktop/README.md

 ### Managing Recipes

 With Cooktop you can keep your favorite recipes in your personal account.
-You can choose to add recipes manually or you can add recipes you found online automatically.
-You just have to enter the URL of the recipe.

-Then, you can query for recipes based on ingredients, cooking time, tags, etc. It is also possible to delete or edit your recipes at anytime.
+You can query for recipes based on ingredients, cooking time, tags, etc. It is also possible to delete or edit your recipes at anytime.

 ### Managing Pantry